 If you want to give this a try, at the end of the day, take a moment and grab a pen and some paper.
 Briefly scribble down everything that you purchased along with the amount spent.
 Do this everyday for a week.
 Take a look at where you are spending your money.
 Buying Tim Hortons everyday?
 How about your lunches?
 Eating out much?
 Beers after work?
 For most people, just seeing everything on paper is a real eye opener.

 Since we are in the digital age, instead of using ink, you can use a simple spreadsheet program or money management software like Ms Money or Quicken.
 If you like to do everything online, you can use Google’s online spreadsheet or web based spending trackers like Wesabe.

 How many of you already track your spending?
-If so, what do you use?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+If so, what do you use?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).